zannabianca1997/ic4/README.md

 These flags are used to compile different capacity in the program

+- Logging
     - ANSI_FORMATTED_OUTPUT: logging module will expose some function to set logtarget formatting via [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code).
 - DEBUG: Activate multiple debug features
     - default debuglevel is LOG_DEBUG instead of LOG_WARNING
+- Additional checks
-- CHECK_ERRORLEVELS_VALIDITY: logging moduel will give an error when inconsistent errorlevels are setted
+    - CHECK_ERRORLEVELS_VALIDITY: logging module will give an error when inconsistent errorlevels are setted
     - CHECK_LOGTARGET_PTR: logging module will give an error when removing an unmanaged target
     - CHECK_CONTEXT_CHILDS: freeing a context with childs will give a warning
+- Preprocessor
+    - RAWLINE_BUFFER_INITIAL_LEN: lenght of the starting buffer for a rawline (defaults to 256)
+    - RAWLINE_BUFFER_GROWRATE: growth rate of the buffer for a rawline (defaults to 2)
+    - LOGICALLINE_SHRINK: shrink the logical lines struct to fit the data. *May* reduce memory usage, *will* slow down the program.

 ## Developers